Find Affordable College Courses

 Barnesville, GA

-Gordon State College did quite well in this year’s ranking of the most popular places for physical sciences students to get a associate degree.
-It came in at #6 on the list.
-Gordon is a small public school located in the distant town of Barnesville.
+Gordon State College landed the #6 spot in the 2023 rankings for the most popular associate degree physical sciences programs.
+Gordon is a small public school located in the town of Barnesville.

 Women make up 50% of the physical sciences majors at the school.